 New Applicant Eligibility

-Be physically separated from her abuser a minimum of one year but not more than seven.
+Be physically separated from her abuser a minimum of one year but not more than ten.

 Have sought services from a non-profit agency that provides services to survivors of intimate partner abuse for a minimum of 6 consecutive months.
 This agency is willing to act as sponsor by mentoring and providing support to the student throughout her educational experience and can accept funds on behalf of the applicant, should a scholarship for living expenses be awarded.

 A sponsor is a non-profit charitable organization with a 501(c)3 designation from the IRS that provides services to survivors of intimate partner abuse that has worked with the applicant for at least 6 consecutive months.
 This person agrees to partner with the scholarship applicant and WISP during the application process and throughout the applicant’s time in school.

 It is the responsibility of the applicant to identify a nonprofit, domestic violence victim services provider willing to sponsor her for this program.
 You must have worked with the sponsor for at least 6 months.
 You may use this link to locate a domestic violence organization near you.

 Have applied to or been officially accepted into an accredited course of study at a United States institution.

 We consider programs at accredited institutions.
 Some examples of programs that have received funding include: Nursing, Teaching, Computer Technology, Computer Training, Law Enforcement, Theology, Equipment Handling, Physical Therapist, Social Work, Counseling, Hairdressing, Landscape Design, Journalism, Medical Billing, Massage Therapist.